Chollima-1

 Chollima-1 (Note: Also transcribed Cheonlima-1.)
 (Note: Chollima-1 is named after Chollima, a Korean mythological horse and Chollima Movement, a North Korean Stakhanovite movement.) is a North Korean launch vehicle.
-It will be used by North Korea to launch satellites into orbit.
+It has been used by North Korea to launch a satellite into orbit.
 The rocket is launched from a coastal launch platform in the Sohae Satellite Launching Station.
 The rocket has been developed to compete with the South Korean Nuri rocket.

 Description

 Chollima-1 is a three-stage rocket.
 This new rocket, based on images released by North Korea, appears to be a different launcher from those of the previous Unha family.
-It appears to be abandoning the Scud heritage and take a design based on the recent Hwasong-15 and 17 ICBMs with advanced rocket engines based on the suspiciously acquired Soviet RD-250.
+It appears to be abandoning the Scud heritage and take a design based on the Hwasong-15 and 17 ICBMs with advanced rocket engines based on the suspiciously acquired Soviet RD-250.
 According to 38 North, the Chollima-1's first stage is based on the Hwasong-17.
 Although the capabilities of the launch vehicle are not public, Chollima-1 appears to be a medium-lift launch vehicle for launching small satellites into low Earth orbit, and the payload mass for its maiden flight was estimated to be around 200 kg to 300 kg.

 Similarly, analysts believe that if North Korea still manages to supply itself with foreign components despite the sanctions, it manages to increasingly master local construction, becoming autonomous.